-The Trustee incentivises its Underlying Managers via the Fiduciary Manager to align their investment strategies with the Trustee's mentioned in the SIP.
-However, the Scheme's investments are generally made via pooled investment funds, in which the Scheme's investments are pooled with those of other investors.
+The Trustee incentivises its Underlying Managers via the Fiduciary Manager to align their investment strategies with Trustee's investment policies (including stewardship priorities) as mentioned in the SIP.
+However, the Fund's investments are generally made via pooled investment funds, in which the Fund's investments are pooled with those of other investors.
 As such, direct control of the process of engaging with the companies that issue these securities, whether for corporate governance purposes (such as capital structure) or other financially material considerations, may not be aligned with the Trustee's investment policies.

-Where it can be determined, the Fiduciary Manager assesses whether Underlying Manager remuneration arrangements are aligned with the Trustee's objectives.
-The Fiduciary Manager regularly reviews the Underlying Managers on behalf of the Trustee in order to incentivise the Underlying Managers.
+Where it can be determined, the Fiduciary Manager assesses whether Underlying Manager remuneration arrangements are aligned with the Trustee' objectives.
+The Fiduciary Manager regularly reviews the Underlying Managers on behalf of the Trustee in order to incentivises the Underlying Managers.
 These reviews include evaluation of the investment performance, remunerations and turnover cost of the investment funds in comparison to the peers.